 The Provincial Departments of Agriculture have units to deal with risk and disaster management.
 In KwaZulu-Natal, find the relevant web pages under “Resource Centre” at www.kzndard.gov.za.
-Find details of Provincial Departments of Agriculture in the “Agriculture in the provinces” chapter.
+Find details of Provincial Departments of Agriculture on the “Agriculture in the provinces” page.

 Find details of the following on the “Providers of financial services” page:

 - Actuarial Society of South Africa

 - Financial Planning Institute of Southern Africa (FPI)

 - Institute of Retirement Funds of South Africa (IRF)

 - ABSA Insurance Company Ltd www.absa.co.za